oscal-compass/compliance-trestle/docs/trestle_author.md

 ```

-If you noticed, names are no longer needed to match with exact template names, and that´s because validation will run through `x-trestle-template-type` field defined at the template header, not through the name.
+If you noticed, names are no longer needed to match with exact template names, and that´s because validation will run through `x-trestle-template-type` field defined at the instance header, not through the name.

 To validate the documents against their respective templates using `x-trestle-template-type`, run: